StevenWeng60/StevenWeng60/README.md

 # Portfolio website created with React
-Still a work in progress but you can visit it at https://stevenweng60.github.io/StevenWeng60/
+Work in progress, but you can visit the current version at https://stevenweng60.github.io/StevenWeng60/